 Teach Your Kids About The Importance Of Boundaries

 This is different from #3, which is all that “accidental” touching.
 I’m talking about students hitting me in the face with a pen, or putting vinegar in my water bottle, or smearing black pen all over my arm, all in the name of “jokes.”
 Parents, please tell your kids this isn’t funny.
-Teach them what an actual funny joke is.
+Teach them what an actually funny joke is.
 Start them off with appropriate clips of Kids in the Hall, then work your way up to Inside Amy Schumer.

-Don’t Buy Your 10 Year Old A Smartphone
+Don’t Buy Your Kid A Smartphone

 It will be all he/she looks at until, well, until they get distracted by something else like alcohol and drugs and raves.
-A 10 year old isn’t capable of NOT being on their phone once its extreme power is revealed.
+A 10-year-old isn’t capable of NOT being on their phone once its extreme power is revealed.
 They aren’t capable of saying, “That’s enough for today!”
 More importantly, there are about a million apps out nowadays that allow your child to not only interact with strangers, but to possibly (definitely) be exposed to mature content on a regular basis.
 Constant vigilance is required on the parent’s part to keep on top of all the new apps out there.
 There’s even apps designed to hide icons on a user’s screen, allowing teens to download and hide the more questionable apps from their parents.
-How about you avoid this nightmare altogether and just say NO THANK YOU when your 10 year old asks for a phone?
+How about you avoid this nightmare altogether and just say NO THANK YOU when your 10-year-old asks for a phone?
 Tell them you’ll discuss it again when they turn 14.
 If they travel alone on public transit, and you would feel better if they had a direct way of contacting you, buy them an ancient flip phone off Ebay.
 No wifi, no apps, just texting and old-fashioned phone calls.

 Over the years, I have seen multiple examples of people who are getting this whole parenting thing right.
-They raise respectful and kind 10 year olds who go on to become awesome teenagers.
+They raise respectful and kind 10-year-olds who go on to become awesome teenagers.

-It is possible to create good humans, it just takes a bit of patience and a splash of NO every once in awhile.
+It is possible to create good humans, it just takes a bit of patience and a splash of NO every once in a while.